SJokEr003/branch-predictor/README.md

 ## How to run

+Quick method:
+- ./run.sh

+Later modify this accoring to your usage.<br>

+Run Manually:
 - **ant clean**: to clean class files and jar files from previous builds. <br>
 - **ant**: to compile the java files.<br>
 - **ant make-jar**: to create a jar file (akin to an X86 executable). <br>